The Lieutenant Wore Skirts

-The Lieutenant Wore Skirts is a 1956 comedy film directed by Frank Tashlin and starring Tom Ewell, Sheree North, and Rita Moreno.
+The Lieutenant Wore Skirts is a 1956 American comedy film directed by Frank Tashlin and starring Tom Ewell, Sheree North, and Rita Moreno.
 It is a comedy about a man whose marriage begins to fail when his wife enlists.

 Plot

 TV writer Greg Whitcomb did his military service heroically but now has settled into everyday life with a young wife, Katy.
 A letter from the war department arrives that Katy believes is calling Greg back to active duty from the Air Force reserve, but she hides it during a party celebrating their wedding anniversary.

 A captain attending the party, Barney Sloan, casually calls Greg an "old-timer," offending him.
 Greg gets drunk and passes out.
 His pride stung, Greg is willing to return to duty once he learns of the letter, so Katy, a former Air Force officer herself, decides to re-enlist so they can stay together.

 Trouble is, Greg flunks his physical exam due to a bad knee.
 Katy is shipped to a base in Hawaii without him.
 Female neighbors keep suggesting Katy will be lonely and surrounded by handsome servicemen, so Greg flies to Honolulu to join her.
 He ends up spending hours with the wives, a situation their husbands don't appreciate.

 Greg decides to sabotage Katy's career so she can get a discharge.
 His stunt backfires, but because Greg's knee has healed, he is now recalled up to duty.
 Which would be fine, except Katy now needs to be honorably discharged and sent home because she is pregnant.